SanjoyanM/OfficeDocs-SharePoint/SharePoint/SharePointOnline/block-download-from-sites.md

 - SPO160
 - MET150
 - BSA160
-description: Learn how administrators can block download of files from a SharePoint and OneDrive without using conditional access policies.
+description: Learn how administrators can block download of files from a SharePoint and OneDrive without using conditional access policies..
 ---

 # Block download policy for SharePoint sites and OneDrive